 However, there’s plenty of buyers (more, usually) who are earlier in their buyer’s journey.
 They’re just becoming aware that they have a problem, and that there may be a solution (awareness stage), or they’re looking at their options for solving that problem (consideration stage).

 Because the buyers in the awareness stage aren’t sure of what they want, the words and phrases they use to search are extremely varied.
 Those keywords are also cheap.

 That’s because all of your competitors are targeting all those decision stage buyers, thinking that those are the only people they should be trying to sway with their marketing.

-Decision stage buyers have already decided on the options they’re choosing between.
+Decision stage buyers can i buy Clomiphene at a pharmacy have already decided on the options they’re choosing between.